 There was no stopping it tonight as even Colorado's best struggled.

 "You would like to stop it but sometimes baseball just gets a little bit weird," Lucroy said.

-Gray, Neshek and Holland, Colorado’s three best pitchers all year along with Anderson and Estevez, who had been just as good down the stretch, blew up.
+Gray, Neshek and Holland, Colorado's three best pitchers all year along with Anderson and Estevez, who had been just as good down the stretch, got a little bit weird.